albar965/littlenavmap-manual/src/en/INTRO.rst

 Select checkboxes on the left to enable or disable features.
 Explanations are given in the right column.

-You can also click on the small checkbox in the branch root to select or unselect all elements of the branch.
+You can also click on the small checkbox in the branch root to select or deselect all elements of the branch.

 .. figure:: ../images/tree.jpg